Liongrass/zapshutter/README.md

 ## Prerequisites:

-This guide and the code are optimized for Rasperry Pi OS (Bookworm).
+This guide and the code are optimized for Rasperry Pi OS (Bookworm) running on a Pi Zero W.

+`sudo apt install git`

+`sudo apt install python3.11-dev`

 Enable the SPI interface: